APPLY TO THE 2016-2018 WP LAB!

 - Receive artistic support and professional development guidance from the artistic staff.

-- Participate in a culminating collaborative work to be presented during the second year.
+- Participate in The Pipeline Festival, a festival of five new plays, written, directed and produced by the WP Lab, to be presented during the second year.

 If you are unavailable for an in-person interview or have a limited conflict in regards to attending biweekly meetings, please make note of such conflicts in your application.
 We will try to accommodate such situations on a case-by-case basis.